By Professor Doom

 There is supposed to be an exchange of ideas here, but the only “alternative” presented is the socialist, failed, “alternative.”

-While the university informed that it is unaware as to whether any student organizations are involved in the event, the school’s chapter is now listed as a co-sponsor, along with the International Socialist Organization.
+While the university informed Campus Reform that it is unaware as to whether any student organizations are involved in the event, the school’s Students for Justice in Palestine chapter is now listed as a co-sponsor, along with the International Socialist Organization.

 I won’t bother addressing the university’s probable lie about not knowing about a student group co-sponsoring, but it’s obvious university funds are paying for this, dare I say it, indoctrination.